Catalog • 2012-2013

 CHE 111 Chemical Principles 4 credits

 It is usually preferable for these courses to be taken at Cedar Crest, as part of a regular academic schedule.
 The Health Professions Advisor can answer questions regarding the suitability of AP or transfer credit, and part-time or summer study.
-An additional year of upper-level Biology (BIO 235 and 236) and/or a course in Biochemistry are strongly recommended.
-A year of college-level English is also usually required.
-Some schools have additional course or minimum grade requirements.
+Coursework in genetics (BIO 236) is also recommended .
+Some medical schools may have additional course or minimum grade requirements.
+Health professional schools other than medical schools may require all or some of these courses or could require other courses.
 Information is available on individual schools’ admissions standards.

 Health professions education is extremely rigorous, and therefore schools expect a very strong record of undergraduate academic achievement, both in science courses and overall.
 Students should be aware that admission to schools in these areas is highly competitive, and participation in the Health Professions Program does not imply or guarantee acceptance.

 Health professions schools usually require the Medical College Admissions Test (MCAT), Dental Admission Test (DAT) or Graduate Record Exam (GRE).
 Examinations for other professional programs can vary.
-The appropriate test should usually be taken in the spring semester of the junior year.
+The appropriate test should usually be taken in the spring semester or early summer of the junior year.

 In addition to their academic preparation, students should have a record of experience and service demonstrating an interest in, and commitment to, their field of choice, as well as clearly articulated reasons for choosing a career in their field.
-A sustained commitment to a meaningful volunteer activity, exposure to professional practice, participation in Health Professions Advisor-sponsored events, and active involvement in the student chapter of Health Occupations Students of America (HOSA) are highly recommended.
+A sustained commitment to a meaningful volunteer activity, exposure to professional practice, participation in Health Professions Advisor-sponsored events, and active involvement in the student pre-health chapter is highly recommended.